OpenGene/MutScan/README.md

-  -t, --thread      worker thread number, default is 4 (int [=4]) -k, --mark        when mutation file is a vcf file, --mark means only process the records with FILTER column is M -l, --legacy      use legacy mode, usually much slower but may be able to find a little more reads in certain case -?, --help        print this message
+  -t, --thread      worker thread number, default is 4 (int [=4]) -k, --mark        when mutation file is a vcf file, --mark means only process the records with FILTER column is M -l, --legacy      use legacy mode, usually much slower but may be able to find a little more reads in certain case -o, --original    output original reads in HTML and text output.
+If specified, MutScan will consume more memory and output bigger report files.
+  -?, --help        print this message
 ```
 The plain text result, contains the detected mutations and their support reads, will be printed directly.
 You can use `>` to redirect output to a file, like: